CRosenauer/Demon-Hunter/README.md

 # Demon-Hunter
-A Castlevania inspired 2D action-platformer created in Unity
+A Castlevania inspired 2D action-platformer created in Unity.

 Gameplay Controls:
 - WASD to move